-Even if you were not thinking about a burger and fries 2 minutes before entering your home, you are forced to think about it when you smell and see the meal.
+Even if you were not thinking about a burger and fries two minutes before entering your home, you are forced to think about it when you smell and see the meal.

-Now, of course, there’s NOTHING wrong with the occasional burger and fries provided you can meet your overall dietary goals on a consistent basis, but my point is this: Seeing and smelling this food FORCES you to make a choice about whether or not to eat it.
+Now, of course, there’s NOTHING wrong with the occasional burger and fries provided you can meet your overall dietary goals on a consistent basis, but my point is that seeing and smelling this food FORCES you to make a choice about whether or not to eat it.